paulohenriquecosta3011/Api-Clube/README.md

-# Clube API
+# Club Management API

 Production-ready REST API for managing users, invitations, and guest access in a club environment.

 Built with Node.js and Express, following a clean layered architecture (Controller → Service → Middleware → Repository).

 This API simulates a real-world business scenario and can be consumed by any client application or frontend.

 ---

 ## 💡 About the Project

-ClubeUva API is a backend system designed to simulate a real-world club management scenario, where users can generate invitations and register guests.
+This API is a backend system designed to simulate a real-world club management scenario, where users can generate invitations and register guests.

 It supports:
 - User authentication